moveit/moveit2_tutorials/doc/tutorials/getting_started/getting_started.rst

   cd ~/ws_moveit2
   colcon build --mixin release

 This build command will likely take a long time (20+ minutes) depending on your computer speed and amount of RAM available (we recommend 32 GB).
+If you are short on computer memory or generally your build is struggling to complete on your computer, you can append the argument ``--parallel-workers 1`` to the colcon command above.

 If everything goes well, you should see the message "finished".
 If you have problems, try re-checking your `ROS Installation <https://docs.ros.org/en/rolling/Installation.html>`_.